awsdocs/aws-elemental-medialive-user-guide/doc_source/trick-play-roku.md

 1. Choose **Audio 1** and choose **Remove audio** so that the container has only one encode \(a video encode\)\.

-**To set up the frame capture encode in a MediaPackage output group**
+**To set up the frame capture encode in aMediaPackage output group**

 To create a frame capture encode in a MediaPackage output group, you create a regular output and set its video codec to **Frame Capture**\.